 This is an amazing experience, and I’m so excited about the big wins and small steps forward I’ve made and those coming in the future!

-I have more habits and goals I’d like to accomplish this year and in the future: eating dinner at the table when we’re all home at the same time, getting my kids to clean up their rooms and keep them clean (I’ve tried EVERYTHING!), spending more quality time with my kids and husband, and walking my miniature dachshunds more regularly.
+I have more habits and goals I’d like to accomplish this year and in the future: getting my kids to clean up their rooms and keep them clean (I’ve tried EVERYTHING!), spending more quality time with my kids and husband, and walking my miniature dachshunds more regularly.

 Now I have hope that I can actually accomplish my goals (by starting stupidly small) and make my life and the lives of my family members happier!